OwOStorage/copyparty/README.md

 ### fix unreliable playback on android

 due to phone / app settings,  android phones may randomly stop playing music when the power saver kicks in, especially at the end of an album -- you can fix it by [disabling power saving](https://user-images.githubusercontent.com/241032/235262123-c328cca9-3930-4948-bd18-3949b9fd3fcf.png) in the [app settings](https://user-images.githubusercontent.com/241032/235262121-2ffc51ae-7821-4310-a322-c3b7a507890c.png) of the browser you use for music streaming (preferably a dedicated one)

+## textfile viewer

+with realtime streaming of logfiles and such  , and terminal colors work too

+(TODO: add screenshots)

+click `-txt-` next to a textfile to open the viewer, which has the following toolbar buttons:

+* `✏️ edit` opens the textfile editor
+* `📡 follow` starts monitoring the file for changes, streaming new lines in realtime

 ## markdown viewer